Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Hail of Blades <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/HailOfBlades.png" Align=left width=15% height=15%>

-The first time you act in combat, you gain a boon on every action you make and you can eighter make additional attacks equal to half your proficiency bonus rounded up as a part of your first attack action or cast spells of first level or higher as both your bonus action and action.
+The first time you act in combat, you gain a boon on every action you make and you can eighter make additional attacks equal to half your proficiency bonus rounded down as a part of your first attack action or cast spells of first level or higher as both your bonus action and action.
 The spells must still meet their casting time conditions.

 ---